turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 - `framework` A software framework provides a standard way to build and deploy applications.
 It is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate development of software applications, products and solutions
 - `Virtual DOM` An in-memory object that represents a DOM structure and can be manipulated with JavaScript before updating the real DOM
-- `JSX` A mix of JavaScript and XML that facilitates rendering the appropriate HTML Components: standalone, independent parts of an application that are responsible for handling only a single UI element
+- `JSX` A mix of JavaScript and XML that facilitates rendering the appropriate HTML
 - `Components` Components are standalone, independent parts of an application that are responsible for handling only a single UI element
 - `Functional components` Functional Components are components that simply need to render content to the DOM, and do not need to be aware of any application data that might be changing
 - `Class Components` Class components are ES6 classes that extend an abstract ‘Component’ class, given to us by default by React.
-They typicall keep track of some sort of application data
+They typicaly keep track of some sort of application data
 - `Props` This is shorthand for properties.
-Props is an object that is given from it's parent component down to the child functional/class component.
+Props is an object that is given from its parent component down to the child functional/class component.
 Props should remain immutable
 - `State` State holds data that represents the actual state of an application.
 State can be changed and mutated through user interactions

 <section class="call-to-action">
 ## What do we already know?